Club Constitution

 (b) Applicants may not be admitted to membership without an interval of at least 48 hours between their nomination and consideration by the Executive Committee and the privileges of membership shall not be permitted until 48 hours have elapsed.

-There will be three levels of cricket membership determined, on a non discriminatory and fair basis, by three appropriate subscription levels.
+(c) Cricket Members - there will be three levels of cricket membership determined, on a non-discriminatory and fair basis, by three appropriate subscription levels.
 The Club will keep subscriptions at levels that will not pose a significant obstacle to people participating.

 (i) Junior - those under sixteen years of age on 1st September preceding the season;